Harran: Later history (1271–present)

 Harran was regained from the Mongols by the Mamluk Sultanate later in the 1270s.
 The Mamluks repaired the castle at some point, most likely in the 1330s or 1340s, and it became the seat of a local military governor, but there was otherwise little effort spent on trying to revive the city.
 By this point Harran was no longer on any of the major trade routes.
 A small village-sized settlement sprung up at the site, probably in the immediate vicinity of the castle.
 The space within Harran's city walls gradually filled up with dirt and sand through natural means.
-Over the centuries, few structures remained above the soil; the castle survived owing to its position on a hill and its continued usage.
+Over the centuries, few structures remained above the soil; the castle survived owing to its position on a hill and its continued use.
 The remnants of the mosque were also kept clear due to its religious and historical significance.

 Under the Ottoman Empire, which captured the region in the early 16th century, Harran was the capital of a nahiyah (a local administrative unit composed of a group of villages).
 The demolished Harran University was repaired under the Ottoman sultan Selim I (r.
 1512–1520) though it again declined in importance after his reign.
 The Ottomans continued to use the castle, and also built a new smaller mosque in the southern part of the city, but Harran gradually declined over the course of Ottoman rule and was eventually entirely abandoned as a permanent settlement.